Is Climate Change Real? How Can You Help?

 - Methane: Due to human activities, methane emissions have increased more than 2.5 times since the pre-industrial level.

-- Nitrous Oxide: Concentrations of nitrous oxide have increased by 20 percent since the industrial revolution and show a rapid increase towards the end of the 20th
+- Nitrous Oxide: Concentrations of nitrous oxide have increased by 20 percent since the industrial revolution and show a rapid increase towards the end of the 20th century.

 Evidence of Climate Change